 Wind energy engineers consult with climatologists, geophysicists and other engineering professionals on the development and running of a wind farm.
 They work in offices and research and development laboratories and travel to sites to oversee the construction and inspection of wind turbines and related processes.

-Wind energy engineers require a solid understanding and experience in the practical application of electrical or mechanical engineering and aerodynamic principles.
-They will also benefit from:
+Wind energy engineers require a solid understanding and experience in the practical application of electrical or mechanical engineering and aerodynamic principles, along with:

 Advise on and design wind power stations and systems